Pickleball Sports Game Courts with Out of Bounce Netting System | Queens, N.Y

 Pickleball courts measure 44 feet long and 20 feet wide, including the court’s boundary lines.
 The USAPA Rule Book recommends a minimum total playing surface of 30 by 60 feet, though 34 by 64 feet is preferred.
 Anytime multiple courts will be nearby, fencing between the courts is important to protect players on other courts.

-Just as with other sports courts, it is ideal to orient the court north-south to limit the sun obstructing players’ vision and the impact of shadows on the court surface.
+Just as with other sports game courts, it is ideal to orient the court north-south to limit the sun obstructing players’ vision and the impact of shadows on the court surface.

 Coloring The PickleBall Sports Game Courts